The Amazon S3 charges on my AWS bill are unexpectedly high. What can I do to reduce my Amazon S3 costs?

 - You can enable Amazon CloudWatch metrics for Amazon S3 requests.
 Metrics such as AllRequests and BytesDownloaded can help you monitor the requests made to your bucket.

 After you understand the requests that are made to your bucket, you can take measures to reduce your costs from requests.
 For example, you can prevent unauthorized access or limit public access to your bucket using bucket policies or AWS Identity and Access Management (IAM) policies.
-Or, to reduce your costs from data transfer OUT charges, you can access your bucket using an Amazon Elastic Compute Cloud (Amazon EC2) instance that's in an Amazon Virtual Private Cloud (Amazon VPC) within the same AWS Region as your bucket.
+Or, to reduce your costs from data transfer OUT charges, you can access your bucket using an Amazon Elastic Compute Cloud (Amazon EC2) instance.
+The Amazon EC2 instance must be in an Amazon Virtual Private Cloud (Amazon VPC) within the same AWS Region as your bucket.

 Check for changes in the size of your bucket